FastPaymentsInc/DigitalGold/test/functional/test-shell.md

 ## 1. Requirements

 * Python3
-* `usdgd` built in the same repository as the `TestShell`.
+* `digitalgold` built in the same repository as the `TestShell`.

-## 2. Importing `TestShell` from the USDG repository
+## 2. Importing `TestShell` from the digitalgold repository

-We can import the `TestShell` by adding the path of the USDG `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.
+We can import the `TestShell` by adding the path of the digitalgold `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.

 ```
 >>> import sys
->>> sys.path.insert(0, "/path/to/usdg/test/functional")
+>>> sys.path.insert(0, "/path/to/digitalgold/test/functional")
 >>> from test_framework.test_shell import TestShell
 ```

-The following `TestShell` methods manage the lifetime of the underlying usdgd processes and logging utilities.
+The following `TestShell` methods manage the lifetime of the underlying digitalgold processes and logging utilities.

 * `TestShell().setup()`